JorjaFox/website/readme.md

 To build the site, run `npm run build`

-To upgrade the backend site code, run `npm run upgrade`
+To upgrade the backend site code, run `npm run upgrade` - this is currently locked to minor releases knky due to a conflict with some libraries.

 ## Development